XHYN-PH/exagear-302/README.md

 - Check out all the changelogs [here](https://discord.com/channels/829747132562800700/829748422889570354/1117109602463535204)
 ## 🪲 Bugs
 - Capital Letters & Special Characters  isn't working.
+- Mouse is bugged inside the game if the cursor is moving.
 - On some firmware, the server does not stop correctly, so it may hang when restarted (It is treated by forcibly stopping the application).
-- Mali-GPU has brightness bugs.
+- Mali-GPU has brightness bugs (can be fixed via editing the .desktop).
 ## 📝 Notes
 - If Experimental Boost Acceleration is on DSound3 will not work.
 - Latest Input-Bridge isn't added.
+- Wine 3.x doesn't support DXVK.
 - WineD3D 8.3 is recommended to use for Built-in VirGL.